If you’ve got bigger dreams of becoming a competitive dancer, Footwork can help you achieve that too.

 A quick guide to the comp dance scene

 There is a well-established competitive dance scene in New Zealand with competitions running in the weekends during the months of April to November.
-The highlight each year is the New Zealand Open Dancesport Championships.
-This year’s championships are being held in Hamilton at Mystery Creek Events Centre on 24 and 25 October.
+The highlight each year is the New Zealand Open Dancesport Championships, generally held over the Labour Day long weekend in October.

 To dance competitively, you must register with the New Zealand Recreational Dance Inc (NZRDI) and/or New Zealand Ballroom Dance Council (NZBDC).
 There are six age groups.

 - Juvenile: up to and including 12 years of age